zdravkokold/WebScrapingProducts/README.md

 # WebScrapingProducts

-The purpose of this application is to extract data from an HTML document regarding various products and convert it into JSON format.
+The purpose of this console application is to extract data from an HTML document regarding various products and convert it into JSON format.